krischer/mtspec/doc/tutorial.rst

 Multitaper deconvolution for earthquake source studies
 ------------------------------------------------------

-Compute the relative source time function of a target event using the empirical Green's function approach: :func:`mtspec.multitaper.mt_deconvolve`.
+This example shows how to compute the relative source time function of a target event using the empirical Green's function approach with the :func:`~mtspec.multitaper.mt_deconvolve` function.

+It utilizes the `ObsPy library <https://obspy.org>`_ to read and filter the seismological example data but it is not required for using ``mtspec``.

 .. plot:: snippets/empirical_green_function.py